DMIT-2018/dmit-1232-Take-Home/OLTP-Coding-using-Blazor/Readme.md

 |        | **Total**                                              | 15     |                                                                                                                 |

 **Total Points: 15 (Maximum Penalty Deduction: 5 Points)**
+# NOTE:  A starter project has been included for you to begin with.
 ## Objective
 Develop a structured Blazor application focused on ERacing, where you will create a member search page enabling searches based on last names, along with functionality to edit existing members or add new ones.
 The application will include a feature to manage member demographics and a collection of associated cars.
 Additionally, you will be tasked with creating a BLL (Business Logic Layer) service for members, incorporating search functionality and add/edit operations.
 Member view models will include a list of CarView objects.